Ansar Burney: Lobbying against death penalty in Pakistan

 For many years, as a human rights lawyer and expert on the Pakistani legal system, and well aware of its flaws, Burney has appealed to both the Pakistani Supreme Court and various presidents of Pakistan to commute the death sentence of all condemned prisoners to life imprisonment.

-As a result of investigations by Burney and his organisation, many condemned to death in Pakistan are in fact either innocent victims of false testimonies or circumstances, or now mentally and physically disabled due to their decades-long confinement in harsh and inhumane conditions within Pakistani prisons.
+Investigations by Burney and his organisation have uncovered that many condemned to death in Pakistan are in fact either innocent victims of false testimonies or circumstances, and are now mentally and physically disabled due to their decades-long confinement in harsh and inhumane conditions within Pakistani prisons.

 In 2012, as a direct result of Burney's petitions, former President of Pakistan Asif Ali Zardari instructed various branches of the Pakistani government to provide advice on the possibility of converting all death sentences in Pakistan into life imprisonment.
 The president stayed or postponed executions for two years.

-However, following the 2014 Peshawar school massacre, Pakistan lifted a moratorium on death penalty.
-It has to be noted that the moratorium was not put in place as a result of Burney's actions though he might have affected that earlier decision.
+However, following the 2014 Peshawar school massacre, Pakistan lifted its moratorium on death penalty.
+The moratorium was not put in place as a result of Burney's actions, although he might have affected that earlier decision.

-Anti human trafficking, false imprisonment and slavery
+Campaign against human trafficking, false imprisonment and slavery

 Ansar Burney is an internationally recognised campaigner against human trafficking and slavery, and has been working against such practices in Pakistan, the Middle East, and Africa for decades.
 During that time, with assistance from various governments and authorities, his Trust has secured the release of thousands of people from false imprisonment and slavery across the world, including young girls sold in the sex trade and young children used for slavery.
 In 2005, the Trust was involved in the release and repatriation of 13,967 victims from the Middle East alone.
 The Government of the United States Department of State declared Burney as International Anti Human Trafficking HERO in 2005.